crate/cratedb-guide/docs/connect/df/index.md

 - [Guide to efficient data ingestion to CrateDB with pandas]
 - [Importing Parquet files into CrateDB using Apache Arrow and SQLAlchemy]
 - [pandas code examples]
-- [From data storage to data analysis\: Tutorial on CrateDB and pandas]
+- [From data storage to data analysis: Tutorial on CrateDB and pandas]